Last updated on 5 January 2023

-This has been done to stop companies like Amazon selling digital products to the EU, while basing themselves in a VAT-free country and avoid paying VAT.
-Thanks Amazon!
+This has been done to stop companies like Amazon from selling digital products to the EU while basing themselves in a VAT-free country and avoiding paying VAT.
+Thanks, Amazon!

 How to calculate VAT on Shopify

-Please view our extensive guide on how to do this properly.
-Shopify have changed it since.
+Please view our extensive VAT tax for Shopify guide on how to do this properly.
+Shopify has changed it since.

 Go to Settings > Taxes > Tick the checkbox ‘Charge VAT on digital goods’.